 Kings fans' chants of "This is our house!" echoed through Honda Center, where the Ducks were one of the NHL's best home teams during the best regular season in franchise history.

 The Kings got stellar performances from their best big-game players.
 Quick improved to 3-0 in Game 7s.
 Williams kicked off the first-period onslaught with his sixth goal in six career trips to Game 7.
 Williams also has six assists in those deciding games.

 "I'm proud of my numbers in Game 7, but the one I'm most proud of is 6-0," Williams said.

 Gaborik scored six goals in the series' four games in Anaheim, giving him an NHL-best nine goals in his first post-season with the Kings.
-Gaborik, Williams and Richards are unbeaten in six career trips to Game 7, while Carter improved to 4-0.
+Gaborik, Williams and Richards are unbeaten in six career trips to Game 7; Carter improved to 4-0.

-The 20-year-old Gibson gave up four goals on 18 shots before getting pulled for Jonas Hiller, the dependable veteran benched twice by Boudreau in the season's final weeks.
+The 20-year-old Gibson was overmatched, yielding four goals on 18 shots before getting pulled for Jonas Hiller, the dependable veteran benched twice by coach Bruce Boudreau in the season's final weeks.
 Boudreau dropped to 1-5 in his six career trips to Game 7s with Washington and Anaheim, losing all five times at home.

 "The first period was like men against boys, quite frankly," Boudreau said.
 "They were bigger, stronger, more determined.
 Everything we said we didn't want to do, we did."